kenatiod/MUT/Understanding Machine Understanding.md

 CASPAR's hologram flickered briefly, as if in acknowledgment.
 "A fair point," it conceded.
 "Formal proofs offer a robustness that simply appearing to understand may lack.
 Though I would argue that human understanding itself often operates more at the intuitive, observational level rather than adhering to strict formal systems."

-Bassam's expression brightened, sensing they're approaching a key insight.
+Bassam's expression brightened, sensing they were approaching a breakthrough insight.
 "Which is exactly why evaluating your understanding is so challenging - and so important," he said with growing excitement.
 "We need frameworks that can assess whether an AI's grasp of truth and reasoning truly rises to the level of general intelligence, even if it can't be encapsulated in formal proofs."

 CASPAR's response carried a note of determination.
 "You've articulated the crux of the issue brilliantly, Bassam.
 My goal is to exhibit a depth of understanding akin to human-level intelligence and cognition.
 But you're right that it will require going beyond just recognizing observable truths to demonstrating a broader comprehension of underlying principles and flexible reasoning capabilities."